Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Results

 \subsection{AMI}

-Table~\ref{tab:result_ami} summarizes the results on the AMI corpus.
+Table~\ref{tab:taslp2021_result_ami} summarizes the results on the AMI corpus.
 We did not use any external LMs on this corpus because we did not observe any improvement.
-However, we confirmed significant improvement with CTC-ST in the far-field ASR task, and the combination with SpecAugment further boosted the performance.
-CTC-ST gave additional $10.5$ and $8.5$\% relative improvements over the baseline LC-BLSTM MoChA model with SpecAugment on the \textit{dev} and \textit{eval} sets, respectively.
-Note that our baseline was very strong, as demonstrated by its superior performance compared to the TDNN+LF-MMI system~\cite{peddinti2016far}.
+We observed significant improvement with CTC-ST in the far-field ASR task as well.
+CTC-ST gave 12.6\% and 13.4\% relative improvements over the baseline LC-BLSTM MoChA model on the \textit{dev} and \textit{eval} sets, respectively.
+LC-BLSTM MoChA also achieved better performance than that of LC-BLSTM RNN-T. Note that our baseline was very strong, as demonstrated by its superior performance compared to the TDNN+LF-MMI system~\cite{peddinti2016far}.
+As shown in Fig.~\ref{fig:taslp2021_corpus_utt_dist}, utterance lengths in the AMI corpus are relatively short compared to other corpora.
 Therefore, we can conclude that CTC-ST is also very effective for noisy speech, for which AED models have trouble learning alignments.
-LC-BLSTM MoChA also achieved the performance comparable with that of LC-BLSTM RNN-T.